-You can also create tabs that include packing lists, schedule, school information, and plans for your new/old house.
-This is a great way to stay organized and ensure that your move will be as smooth as it can be.
-You can even put paint samples and room layouts in the binder if you are thinking about redoing things.
-The possibilities are endless and we know you are going to have big plans for your new home.
+Another tip is to create tabs that include packing lists, schedule, school information and plans for your new/old house.
+You might even include a copy of Bekins’ moving checklist.
+If you’ve started plans for redecorating, store your paint samples and room layouts as well.
+The possibilities are endless, and we know you are going to have big plans for your new home.

 More is more

-How many supplies do you need?
-Always get more than you think.
-You never know how many rolls of packing tape you may need or even boxes.
-You can always take the extra items back after your packing is complete and get a refund on the unused supplies.
+You can always take the extra items back and get a refund on the unused supplies before you cross the state line.
 That said, there’s always someone moving; you can get a deal on your moving supplies by ordering in bulk and selling leftover supplies to neighbors or through online marketplaces.
-Planning is the key here, and you will for sure be able to save money by planning ahead.
+You will for sure be able to save yourself stress by planning ahead.

-Packing materials are also something you may have to account for if packing on your own.
-These materials range in price, and like mentioned before can be bought in bulk.
-This is a time and a money saver!
+Packing materials are also something you may have to account for if you’re packing on your own.
+These materials range in price, and like mentioned before, can be bought in bulk.
+This is a time and money saver!

 You’ll need to eat

-Don’t forget about food as well.
-You most likely won’t have all your cooking materials the first couple of nights you are moving, so you’re going to go out and spend extra money feeding the family.
-These little things are oftentimes forgotten; to make a list of things you’ll need to pay for on top of the mover’s estimate and keep track of them, so you don’t forget them when making your budget.
+Don’t forget about food!
+You most likely won’t have all your cooking materials the first couple of nights you are moving, so budget extra money for restaurants or takeout to feed the family.
+These little expenses can add up.
+Make a list of things you’ll need to pay for on top of the mover’s estimate and keep track of them, so that your budget matches your reality.

-Utilities are often forgotten about because the electricity, water and Wi-Fi are just…always there in your home.
-It’s super important to contact your local providers to set up these services for a good moving experience.
+Don’t forget about the electricity, water and Wi-Fi.
+Just because they’re always there in your home, doesn’t mean they will be when you move.
+Contacting your local providers to set up these services is one of the most important things to do before moving out of state.
 You don’t want to get into your new home in July to a sauna or in December to an icebox.
-Make sure to buy a new router for Wi-Fi if you turned the old one in to your previous provider.
+Make sure to buy a new router for Wi-Fi if you turned the old one into your previous provider.
 Especially consider:

 While you’re at it, make sure you shut off your old services as well!

-Whether you’re looking to move across the country or to a neighboring state, Bekins Van Lines can help.
-We have experience with every type of relocation from moving young couples into their first home together to helping older adults downsize and relocate into a smaller home.
-If you’re looking for a change in environment, Bekins is the way to go.
+Of all the things to consider when moving out of state, the moving company you hire may be the most important.
+Bekins Van Lines is your experienced out of state mover for every type of relocation.
+From moving young couples into their first home to helping older adults downsize and relocate into a smaller home, we help people like you everyday.
+If you’re looking for a change across state lines, Bekins is ready to get you moving.
 Find your local agent to get started!